Board Member Description and Criteria

 - Establish, review and modify governance policies of the SOA.

-- Monitor performance of the Society of Actuaries relative to established plans, goals and budgets.
+- Monitor performance of the SOA relative to established plans, goals and budgets.

 - Delegate authority for organizational management.